Azure/actions/docs/validations-action-repo.md

 1. The action should have a readMe having information about the action.
 It should include : \
 a.
-At least one Example workflow \
+At least one Example workflow (Use example/sample as the heading) \
 b.
 Contribution guidelines
 2. The code owners should be mentioned in a CODEOWNERS file in .github folder.
 Here is one [sample file](https://github.com/Azure/actions/blob/main/.github/workflows/CODEOWNERS).
 3. For typescript actions, node_modules should: \
 a.
 Not be present in master/main branch \